R1DF/Phonebook-2/testing.md

 First, we need to download Python itself.
 1. Go to [this link](https://www.python.org/downloads/).
 2. Python will automatically detect your OS, click Download Python 3.8.1 or higher.
 Downloading earlier versions is not recommended as it can bring errors.<br>
     * Do not download Python versions which have 2 at the start!
-Python 2 works differently than pytohn 3 and it **will** give your program errors!
+Python 2 works differently than Python 3 and it **will** give your program errors!

 Now, we should download the files.
 1. Download these files: